 You might also want some stain and odor remover for your home.
 These costs will amount to a maximum of $30 a month.

-5. Cane Corso Entertainment costs
+5. Entertainment Expenses

 Cane Corsos can be a dangerous breed if they’re bored.
 They also have strong, powerful jaws that can chew through toys.
 You’ll want to invest in high-quality dog toys.

 These can be pretty expensive, costing between $50 and $100 apiece but will save you money in the long run.